Head to Health

 For urgent support, call Lifeline 13 11 14 or SuicideLine 1300 651 251.
 If you need immediate help or are at risk of harm to yourself or others call 000 now.

-Head to Health Pop Up comprises the central 1800 595 212 intake, advice and referral number as well as 10 mental health hubs across NSW in established community health care settings.
+Head to Health comprises the central 1800 595 212 intake, advice and referral number as well as 10 mental health hubs (Head to Health Pop Up hubs) across NSW in established community health care settings.

 The first step is to call 1800 595 212 where our team will work with you to see what you need.
 If you are referred to receive services from a Head to Health Pop Up hub, you can choose from telehealth or COVID-safe face-to-face appointments.